ata-bruna/thesis_es_continuous_learning/README.md

 ---

-We hope you find the Evolutionary Strategies for Continuous Learning repository valuable in your research and development endeavors.
+We hope you find the Evolutionary Strategies for Continuous Learning repository valuable in your research and development endeavours.
 If you have any questions or suggestions, please feel free to reach out to us.

 Happy continuous learning!